flintdigital/mage-mod-customerattributes-hientranquang/README.md

 # Customer Attributes Manager

-Used to CRUD Customer Attributes in the backend.
+* Used to CRUD Customer Attributes in the backend.
-The attributes are added in the Account Information tab.
+* The attributes are added in the Account Information tab.
+* You add attributes on Customers->Attributes Manager

 ### Install with Modgit